Anaga01/TECA/README.md

 ## Inspiration

-Being part of the 21st century, it has become vital to manage time and handle the day to day tasks with more ease and efficiency.
+Living in the 21st century, it has become vital to manage time and handle the day to day tasks with more ease and efficiency.
 With regard to the need for increased productivity , reduced working hours, flexible and accurate working model, a healthy environment,the core needs of virtual assistants do come up.

 ## Overview